tsonntag/oscar/README.md

 #### To start the server:

+  * Install an start a Postgresql database
   * Clone this repository
   * Create and migrate your database with `mix ecto.setup`
-  * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+  * Start the server with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can use [`localhost:4000/canvas/api`](http://localhost:4000/canvas/api) for the web service